 The weathermen were correct…a storm was predicted and came through for most of the night and the morning.
 The wind howled as the waves crashed against the shore until finally…pow…a transformer blew and the power was out!
-George has a gas stove though, so we still enjoyed blueberry pancakes, and I got the coffee made just in time!
+George has a gas stove though, so we still enjoyed blueberry pancakes, and I made the coffee just in time!

 It took me about four hours to get to Sandwich, Massachusetts, the oldest settlement on Cape Cod and one of the Oldest in North America.
 Incorporated in 1639, “it later became the site of one of the largest glass factories in the nation”, according to Reader’s Digest.
-I visited the Sandwich Glass Museum which boasted a comprehensive display of cut, beveled, enameled, and blown glass.
+The first Cape Cod museum I visited the Sandwich Glass Museum which boasted a comprehensive display of cut, beveled, enameled, and blown glass.
 I focused most of my attention on three items: witch balls, a lighting display, and Josh Simpson’s glass galaxies.

 The witch balls are of interest to me because my mom collects them.
 The Boston & Sandwich Glass Company began making witch balls in 1826.
 Because a hollow glass sphere is simple to make several glass companies throughout America and England produced them.
 Hung indoors, it was believed the balls beautiful colors attracted the witches who came inside, became confused and could not escape, thus the ball provided good energy to the household.
 Additionally, sometimes the balls were filled with herbs to ward off evil spirits.

 I found the lighting display interesting as it included a three minute demonstration of lighting progression in America… from candles, to whale oil lamps, to two burner lamps, to camsene (?) lamps, to kerosene lamps, to gas lamps, to the electric light bulb.
-I guess I never really thought about how a lamp progressed over time or why they were shaped particular ways.
+I never really thought about how a lamp progressed over time or why they were shaped particular ways.

 My next stop in Sandwich was the Thornton W. Burgess Museum.
 Thornton Burgess, once a resident of the town, is the author of Peter Cottontail.
 The original manuscripts and illustrations are displayed in the museum, a restored house that was built in 1756.
-Unfortunately, the museum was closed for the season, but it was right by a small pond, so I took the dogs for a brief stroll.
+Unfortunately, this Cape Cod museum was closed for the season, but it was right by a small pond, so I took the dogs for a brief stroll.

 Since it was 4:30 pm and I had hardly exercised the dogs, I continued on to Yarmouth Port as Reader’s Digest recommended a nature trail that crisscrossed through 50 acres of woodlands.
 It was a great place to let the dogs run around for 20 minutes or so.
 The trails were nearby a giant weeping willow and Captain Bangs Hallet House, “a Greek Revival structure crammed with treasures acquired by the good captain on his many voyages to the Far East.”

 Page knows Lise from a ski instructing clinic they completed together several years ago, and she introduced Lise to her now husband Eric.
 Lise teaches health and fitness at the local schoo,l and they were attending a function for the school’s Italy abroad program.
 Hopefully, I’ll get to talk to them a little longer in the morning.
 I tried to get to the house by 5:30 to leave a little time, but I took a small detour along the way so we made a brief introduction.